flatcar-archive/flatcar-docs/os/customizing-docker.md

 ### Container Linux Config

-To enable the remote API on every Flatcar Linux machine in a cluster, use a [Container Linux Config][cl-configs].
+To enable the remote API on every Flatcar Container Linux machine in a cluster, use a [Container Linux Config][cl-configs].
 We need to provide the new socket file and Docker's socket activation support will automatically start using the socket:

 ```yaml
 systemd: